Gauge invariants of linearized gravity with a general background metric: Expressions for the operators and

-Now let us discuss how to extract the six independent functions from the sixteen gauge-invariant functions $\invh^{\alpha\beta}$.
+The six independent functions still need to be extracted from the sixteen gauge-invariant functions $\invh^{\alpha\beta}$.
 To do so, let us consider $h^{\alpha\beta}$ as a 16-dimensional (16-D) field $h^a$, or $\vec{h}$ in the index-free notation, of the form

 where $^\intercal$ denotes transpose.
 In other words,

 where the index function $\iota$ is defined via

 (Here and further, Latin indices from the beginning of the alphabet range from 1 to 16.)
 Let us define $\mcu{H}_1$ as a Hilbert space of one-component functions on the background spacetime with the usual inner product $\braket{\cdot\,, \cdot}_1$.
 Then, the 16-D fields~\eq{eq:perturbvec} can be considered as vectors in the Hilbert space $\mcu{H}_{16}$ that is the tensor product of 16 copies of $\mcu{H}_1$, with the inner product